Selecting Your Heater Type

 - Select your heater type

-- If using Fan-forced, select your preferred cycle timing
+- If using Fan-forced on a V1 thermostat, select your preferred cycle timing (Short, Medium, or Long)

 Changes take effect immediately.